JRC404/express-test/readme.md

 I will be styling the site, but it isn't my priority. **For now**.

+### Templating

+With handlebars, templating is key.
+I will be looking into partials to enable this.
+The navigation bar is the first partial I will be creating.

 ### Credits

 **Dean Singleton** - Instrumental in the development of this project.